Introduction

 - Arrow functions are popular in callbacks because of their concise syntax and lexical

-Interview Insight: Arrow functions simplify callbacks, especially in array methods like map
+Interview Insight: Arrow functions simplify callbacks, especially in array methods like map, filter, and reduce.

 6. Can Arrow Functions Be Used as Methods in Objects?